 The block reward is divided into two components, the pool portion (7/8 of the total reward) and the farmer portion (1/8).

 - The pool portion gets paid out to the pool, which will pay you according to their payout schedule.
 This is configurable in the Pool tab of the GUI: Click the three dots on the upper-right corner of your plot NFT and click "Edit Payout Instructions."
 This is also configurable in

 config.yamlin the pool_list section under payout_instructions.

-- The farmer portion will go to your farmer target address, which is the same as the OG plots.
+- The farmer portion will go to your farmer target address.
 This is configurable in the Farm tab of the GUI, or in

 If you are self-pooling, you will additionally need to claim your rewards after winning a block.
 This can be done from the GUI or CLI as well.
 There is no time limit for this, but if you do not claim your rewards before switching to a pool, the pool will be able to claim those rewards, and you will lose these funds.